 NEW AREAS OS BUSINESS IN UKRAINE

-My native Vinnytsia region was always famous for its rich agriculture: its forests, gardens and meadows always stay in my soul.
+My native Vinnytsia region was always famous for its rich agriculture: its forests, gardens, and meadows always stay in my soul.
 While working on other business projects, I often thought about realizing myself in this trade, which my native Ukraine is a master of.

 The decline of today’s Ukrainian countryside was caused by the wrong government policy and the lack of adequate support.

-In 2012, after I analyzed promising sectors of economy from the viewpoint of global trends, I decided to take up an agricultural production project.
+In 2012, after I analyzed promising sectors of the economy from the viewpoint of global trends, I decided to take up an agricultural production project.
 The success of this undertaking was predetermined by a quality partnership.
-After a merger with a local small agricultural enterprise, we were able to build a highly-profitable, fast-growing business by structuring it and investing strategic thinking and capital into it.
+After a merger with a local small agricultural enterprise, we were able to build a highly profitable, fast-growing business by structuring it and investing strategic thinking and capital into it.
 Presently, this project continues to grow fast, acquiring more land, becoming more technology-savvy and increasing the harvest.
 We are now considering the launch of a grain processing line and mulling over exports.

 A hotel and restaurant complex

 Our business remains very active in the service industry as well.
 Over the years of various changes, people have acquired new needs, thus giving impetus to the advent of a very interesting and productive market segment.
 In addition, to boost the national development, it is very important today to set new standards for the consumption culture, form and cultivate new lifestyles.
 All that requires proper infrastructure.